CFT-HY/HILA/docs/guide/hila_applications.md

-Building your first HILA application
+Creating your first HILA application
 ==========

-This section goes over how to get started with HILA and building your first HILA application
+This section goes over how to get started with HILA and creating your first HILA application

-Like most c++ applications, HILA applications require two thing, a makefile and application source code.
+Like most c++ applications, HILA applications require two things, a makefile and application source code.
 Due to the functionality that HILA offers, the makefile and source code follow a well defined structure.
 Generally HILA applications are at their core c++ and the user is free to implement any methods and libraries they see fit.
 But to implement the functionality that the pre processor offers, a well defined default application structure is introduced:

 ~~~
 applications/